Video Game Industry Growth: Navigating the Business Empire

 How has the distribution of video games changed in the digital age?

-The distribution of video games has shifted from traditional retail sales to online distribution, allowing for cheaper production and wider accessibility for consumers.
+Distribution has shifted away from traditional retail sales directly to online storefronts, allowing for cheaper production overhead and instant global accessibility.

 What are the ethical considerations in the gaming industry?